Frequently Asked Questions about HCG Injections

 DISCLAIMER: HCG has been approved by the FDA for treatment of other conditions.
 Therefore, USHCGShots.com does not guarantee any specific weight loss result.
 Information provided on this site is based on analysis of scientific studies, historical research, and results from other HCG patients.

-What are some important things to remember while on this diet?
+What are some important things to remember while on the 28-day HCG Low Calorie diet?

-—Drink plenty of water.
-Approximately 8 to 10 8 ounce glasses of water should be consumed every day while on this diet.
+- Drink plenty of water.
+At least 8 to 10 glasses of water (8 oz) should be consumed every day while on this diet.

-—Vitamin replacement is essential.
-A good B-complex vitamin injection should be sufficient (available on the internet); however, one must remember that potassium can be lost quickly and muscle cramps may occur.
-Supplemental Vitamin k may be needed.
-Therefore, one should consult his physician prior to taking vitamin K.
+- While on the 28-day HCG low calorie diet vitamin replacement is essential.
+A good B-complex vitamin injection should be sufficient (available on the internet); however, one must remember that potassium can be lost quickly, and muscle cramps may occur, indicating supplemental Vitamin k may be needed.
+One should consult his or her physician prior to taking vitamin K.

-—Consult your physician prior to the HCG diet.
-Some people do not respond well to a low calorie diet.
-It is critical that you fully understand this diet prior to commencing.
-If you have any questions, consult your physician, call USHCGshots.com or carefully research it on the Internet. —Listen to your body.
-One should not experience any extreme symptoms, eg exhaustion, headaches, nausea, vomiting, or dizziness.
-Any extreme symptoms must be discussed with a physician.
+- Consult your physician prior to the HCG diet.
+Some people do not respond well to a low-calorie diet and it’s critical that you fully understand this diet prior to commencing.
+If you have any questions, consult your physician, call USHCGshots.com or carefully research it on the Internet.
+For best results, be sure to keep an eye out for any extreme symptoms such as exhaustion, headaches, nausea, vomiting, or dizziness.
+Any extreme symptoms must be discussed with a physician immediately.